The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the sum rule: Discussions

-The second point is regarding the solutions of the recurrence relations for open boundary conditions.
-Given a determinantal expression for the periodic boundary sum rule we assumed the second half of the variables $z_i$ ($i>m$) in the list $z_1,..,z_{2m}$ to be the inverses of those in the first half ($z_i,~i\leq m$) and then observed that the resulting matrix possesses a certain symmetry.
-Using the appropriate transformation (\ref{TJ}) for this matrix turned it into a block diagonal form, which means that its determinant is a product of the determinants of the blocks.
-The blocks of this matrix turn out to be proportional to the solution for the open boundary sum rules ((\ref{V}), (\ref{W}) and, in the case of the second recurrence relation, the numerator of (\ref{Zevv})).
+The second point addresses the solutions of the recurrence relations for the open boundary conditions.
+Given a determinant expression for the periodic boundary sum rule we assumed the second half of the variables $z_i$ ($i>m$) in the list $z_1,..,z_{2m}$ to be the inverses of those in the first half ($z_i,~i\leq m$) and then observed that the resulting matrix possesses a certain symmetry.
+Using an appropriate transformation (\ref{TJ}) for this matrix allowed us to rewrite it in a block diagonal form, which means that its determinant is a product of the determinants of the blocks.
+The latter determinants turned out to be proportional to the open boundary sum rule (\ref{V}), (\ref{W}).
 This approach works well for both recurrence relations considered here.

 Finally, we would like to stress that our results are important in the study of the correlation functions of the open boundary dTL model.
 The first progress in this direction has already been made \cite{FN}.